1909 Physical and Environmental Protection Policy

 PE-17 Alternate Work Site

-2. A means for employees to communicate with information security personnel in case of security incidents or problems is available to all employees.
+4. Provide a means for employees to communicate with information security and privacy personnel in case of security or privacy incidents.

 History